brucemoran/1359_Perry_EPIC/README.md

 ### Prerequisites

-You will need a copy of R installed (3.5.0 working), as well as required packages.
+You will need a copy of R installed (3.5.0 tested and working, other versions unknown), as well as required R packages.
 These can be installed using the the script specified below.
-NB that this uses BiocManager, which may not be available to older versions of R.
+N.B. that this uses BiocManager, which may not be available to older versions of R.

 ```
 Rscript scripts/prerequisites.R